wyu-du/DeepLearning-NLP/README.md

 # DeepLearning-NLP
 This repository will apply deep learning methods to deal with natural language processing problems.
-I will use the biomedical dataset [MIMIC-III](https://mimic.mit.edu/mimicdata/whatsnew/) to train my model.

 ## Requirements:
 * python (3.5.5)